RocketMan/zookeeper/INSTALLATION.md

    create a file `/etc/systemd/system/zkpush.service` using the example file below.

+   Finally, run the command `sudo systemctl enable zkpush` to start the notification server automatically at boot time.

 3. (Optional) Configure the HTTP push notification proxy

    If you want to send push notifications via HTTP, add the following